 Intronic | 11 | Within an intron. |

-Upstream | 12 | Within 1-kb region upstream of transcription start site (use --upstream-distance x to change this, the unit of x is base-pair). |
+Upstream | 12 | Within 1-kb region upstream of the transcription start site (use --upstream-distance x to change this, the unit of x is base-pair). |

-Downstream | 13 | Within 1-kb region downstream of the transcription end site (use `--downstream-distance x to change this; the unit of x is base-pair). |
+Downstream | 13 | Within 1-kb region downstream of the transcription end site (use `--downstream-distance x to change this; the unit of x is base-pairs). |

 ncRNA | 14 | Within a transcript without protein-coding annotation in the gene definition. |

-Intergenic | 15 | Variant is in intergenic region. |
+Intergenic | 15 | Variant is in the intergenic region. |

 Monomorphic | 16 | It is not a sequence variation, which may result from bugs in the reference genome in variant calling. |

-Unknown | 17 | Variants has no annotation. |
+Unknown | 17 | Variants have no annotation. |

 Output